-You may also need to provide one of the following documents to prove your eligibility:
+You must show at least one of the following documents to prove your eligibility:

-- Tax Averaging or Assessment Certificate (not more than 2 years old)
+- Tax Averaging Certificate or Tax Assessment Notice (not more than two years old)

-- Declaration stating you are a primary producer as defined in the Motor Vehicles Taxation Act 1988, signed by your tax agent or accountant (not more than 12 months old)
+- Declaration stating you are a primary producer as defined in the Motor Vehicles Taxation Act 1988.
+This must be signed by a registered tax agent or accountant (not more than one year old)

 Your registration may be suspended or cancelled if you do not supply one of the documents above when requested.